HOW TO: Use Snowflake CONCAT to Combine Strings (2025)

 Practical Examples

-To better understand real-world usage, let’s walk through some applied examples of leveraging Snowflake’s concat function.
+To better understand real-world usage, let’s walk through some applied examples of leveraging Snowflake’s CONCAT function.

 Example 1—Basic String Concatenation